 Coronavirus Ireland: 92 new cases and no further deaths reported

-Dr Ronan Glynn, Acting Chief Medical Officer at a Covid -19 update press conference on Monday.
-Photograph: Colin Keegan, Collins Dublin
+Acting chief medical officer Dr Ronan Glynn, said updated Covid-19 measures introduced last week “would not be expected to impact on the trajectory of the disease until early next week” .
+Photograph: Colin Keegan/Collins Dublin

+A healthcare professional wears a protective suit and a face mask while inspecting a vial containing a swab sample for the novel coronavirus.
+Photograph: Matteo Corner/EPA

-There were a further 92 confirmed cases of the coronavirus disease reported by the National Public Health Emergency Team on Tuesday, while no further deaths were reported.
+A further 92 cases of Covid-19 were reported on Tuesday but no new deaths, the National Public Health Emergency Team (Nphet) has said.

-Up to 14 other employees are self-isolating due to contact with Covid-19 patients as they await test results.

-Two healthcare support workers at the hospital died after contracting the virus in April.

-The Ireland East Hospital Group (IEHG) said “a small number of staff who have had close contact with the patients have been tested and are currently self-isolating as outlined by the Covid-19 safety and contact tracing protocols”.
+The latest figures mean total Covid cases in Ireland have reached 28,201 with deaths remaining at 1,777.

+The geographical breakdown of the new cases is made up of 31 cases in Tipperary; 17 in Dublin; seven in Clare; seven in Wexford; and five in Kildare.
+The remaining 25 cases are spread out among 12 counties.

+Half of the cases are associated with outbreaks or are close contacts of a confirmed case.
+Eleven of the cases have been identified as community transmission.

+On Monday NPHET had issued a “note of caution” about rising numbers of Covid-19 cases in Dublin, where it said people should take “extra care” to prevent spreading the virus.

-In Northern Ireland, five patients on a cancer ward have tested positive for Covid-19.
+In Northern Ireland, five patients on a cancer ward have tested positive for Covid-19, it emerged on Tuesday.

 It is the second cluster of infections at Craigavon Area Hospital in Co Armagh.
 A member of staff has tested positive and three close staff contacts are self-isolating as a precaution, the Southern Health and Social Care Trust said.